yetulaxman/containers-workflows/_hands-on/day3/Share_image.md

    docker ps -a
    docker commit <container id> fastqc-vim:test   # docker commit 6527b0394bdf  fastqc-vim:test
    ```
-   > note: It is a good idea to stop the container if running before performing *docker commit*

 4. Push your image to your DockerHub repository

    Sharing an image *via* docker registry such as  DockerHub (the most popular image registry, hosting hundreds of thousands of images) is an efficient way of